Owen Graduate School of Management: Programs

 The Owen Graduate School of Management is accredited by the AACSB International (The Association to Advance Collegiate Schools of Business) and is a full member of the Executive MBA Council (EMBAC).

-The Owen Graduate School's programs are organized by students' career stage level and interest.
+The Owen Graduate School's programs are organized by students' career progression and interest.
 The classifications are: Young Professional Programs, Early Career Programs, Executive Programs, and Health Care Programs.